mlhutchins/thesis/README.md

-My current in-progress PhD thesis work.
+Current draft of my PhD thesis.

-My goal is to finish by Spring 2013, chapters are added as their respective papers are published.
+I will be finishing in Spring 2014, chapters are added as their respective papers are published or project finished.

 The most recently compiled PDF can be found on dropbox: https://dl.dropboxusercontent.com/u/583956/Thesis.pdf